apereo/cas/installation/Configuring-Authentication-Components.md

 # Configuring Authentication Components
 The CAS authentication process is performed by several related components:

+######`AuthenticationManager`
-1. `AuthenticationManager` - Entry point into authentication subsystem.
+Entry point into authentication subsystem.
 It accepts one or more credentials and delegates authentication to configured `AuthenticationHandler` components.
 It collects the results of each attempt and determines effective security policy.

+######`AuthenticationHandler`
-2. `AuthenticationHandler` - Authenticates a single credential and reports one of three possible results: success, failure, not attempted.
+Authenticates a single credential and reports one of three possible results: success, failure, not attempted.

+######`PrincipalResolver`
-3. `PrincipalResolver` - Converts information in the authentication credential into a security principal that commonly contains additional metadata attributes
-(i.e. user details such as affiliations, group membership, email, display name).
+Converts information in the authentication credential into a security principal that commonly contains additional metadata attributes (i.e. user details such as affiliations, group membership, email, display name).

+######`AuthenticationMetaDataPopulator`
-4. `AuthenticationMetaDataPopulator` - Strategy component for setting arbitrary metadata about a successful authentication event; these are commonly used to set protocol-specific data.
+Strategy component for setting arbitrary metadata about a successful authentication event; these are commonly used to set protocol-specific data.

 Unless otherwise noted, the configuration for all authentication components is handled in `deployerConfigContext.xml`.